Butterski/film-repertuar-app/readme.md

 Simple app i made using React for frontend and node.js for backend server to learn node.js and train React.

+**I know that it doesn't look the best but i wanted to save some time on css in order to finish it faster and focus on another project to train node.js**

 Database of my choice was MySql because it's the only one i know.
 ## Run Locally